 Filter the fish and remove the bones, clean the prawns and the vein, open the mussels under heat and keep only the fruit.
 Pan fry a part of the aromatic herbs in oil, add the broth fish and add some white wine.
 Sear, and then include the tomato concentrate, water and salt; let cook for about 1 hour after the boiling point.

 Whisk everything with a cutter-mixer and filter with a chinois with a very fine mesh.
 Pan fry the remaining aromatic herbs with garlic olive oil, add the fresh tomatoes after removing the skin and the seeds, and add the filtered broth.

 Cook for about 35-40 minutes and add salt and pepper, it should be quite spicy.

-Pour the boiling broth in a soup plate, while cooking on a high flame the fish fillets in a pan with a bit of oil.
+Pour the boiling broth into a soup plate, and – while cooking on a high flame – the fish fillets in a pan with a bit of oil.
 Place the mussels on top of the toasted bread (crostini), and put these on top of the broth with all the fish.
 Garnish with fresh parsley.

 One thought on “A traditional Tuscan fish soup, revisited: the caldaro”